Epiphyseal Injuries

 - Fracture originates at articular surface

-- Extends through physis and into both metaphysis and epiphysis
+- Extends through physis and involves both the metaphysis and epiphysis

 - Distal humerus most commonly affected